MicrosoftDocs/visualstudio-docs/docs/ide/how-to-configure-projects-to-target-platforms.md

 ms.workload:
 - multiple
 ---
+:::moniker range=">=vs-2022"
+# How to: Configure projects to target ARM64 and other platforms
+:::moniker-end
+:::moniker range="<=vs-2019"
 # How to: Configure projects to target platforms
+:::moniker-end

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

+:::moniker range=">=vs-2022:
-Visual Studio enables you to set up your application builds to target different platforms (processor architectures), including 64-bit platforms.
-For more information on 64-bit platform support in Visual Studio, see [64-bit applications](/dotnet/framework/64-bit-apps).
+Visual Studio enables you to set up your application builds to target different platforms (processor architectures), including ARM64 and other platforms.
+You don't need to be running Visual Studio on a platform in order to build for that target platform.
+For more information about ARM64 support in Visual Studio, see [Visual Studio on ARM-powered devices](../install/visual-studio-on-arm-devices.md).
+For 64-bit platform support for .NET development, see [64-bit applications](/dotnet/framework/64-bit-apps).

-::: moniker range="vs-2022"
 > [!NOTE]
 > Visual Studio 2022 runs as a 64-bit application.
 This is totally separate from the platforms you can target for your projects in Visual Studio.
 You can use any version of Visual Studio to target both 32-bit and 64-bit platforms.
 ::: moniker-end
 ::: moniker range="<=vs-2019"
+Visual Studio enables you to set up your application builds to target different platforms (processor architectures), such as x86 and x64.
+For 64-bit platform support for .NET development, see [64-bit applications](/dotnet/framework/64-bit-apps).

 > [!NOTE]
 > Visual Studio runs as a 32-bit application.
 This is totally separate from the platforms you can target for your projects in Visual Studio.
 You can use any version of Visual Studio to target both 32-bit and 64-bit platforms.
 ::: moniker-end